 'Every good scientist is half B. F. Skinner and half P. T. Barnum.'

 The cursor blinked, on, off, on, off, to a 4/4 rhythm.
 Words in Nicolas's mind seemed monopolar and all negative, and cat videos were a click away.
 Instead, he forced himself to imagine, scratching out a doodle that sideways looked reminiscent of Stonehenge as imagined by Salvador Dali in Kindergarten.
 He sighed as he slowly wadded the paper into a tight ball, and tried his skill with the basket, and failed yet again.
-John was the artist in the family, Tessa the athlete, and he was the one that would bury them all underneath his mound of failure.
+He was defiantly not the athlete of the family, or the artist.
+His skill set seemed tooled for failure.

 'You're not the first scientist to get lost chasing fantasy.
 Don't waste the rest of your career on this.'